day8/re-frame/docs/NewREADME.md

 ## Where Do I Go Next?

-We haven't yet looked at code, but **at this point you already know 40% of re-frame.**  There's detail to fill in, for sure, but the core concepts are now known to you.
+We haven't yet looked at much code, but **at this point you already know 50% of re-frame.**  There's detail to fill in, for sure, but the core concepts, and basic coding techniques, are now known to you.

 Next, you need to do the code walk-through in the tutorial.
 This will get your knowledge to about 70%.
-The final 30% always comes incrementally with use and by reading the rest of the docs (of which there's a few).
+The final 30% always comes incrementally with use, and by reading the the tutorials (of which there's a few).

-So, next, go here: <br>
+So, next, read more here: <br>
 https://github.com/Day8/re-frame/blob/master/docs/README.md

 Experiment with these examples: <br>